 Geisinger Gold health management programs offer support for chronic medical conditions, such as diabetes, hypertension, heart failure, COPD and asthma.
 Our health managers provide personalized care, education, and guidance for members with chronic health conditions.
-They also work in partnership with doctors to develop an individualized plan of care that will support lifestyle changes in this moderate or high risk population.
+They also work in partnership with doctors to develop a personalized plan of care to help you prevent disease and disability and stay healthier.